 The chemical composition of lunar soil

-As a lunar geochemist I have been approached many times by people who believe that they have a sample from the Moon.
+As a lunar geochemist I have been approached many times by people who believe that they have a sample from the moon.
 Common stories are (something like) “This dust was given to my late grandfather by astronaut Buzz Lightyear” or “This rock that I found in my petunia pot looks just like lunar meteorite QUE 94281 on your website.”
-Lately, people have been sending me reports that they have obtained of chemical analyses from labs or one of those hand-held x-ray “guns.”
+Lately, people have been sending me reports that they have obtained of chemical analysis from commercial laboratories or a hand-held x-ray “gun.”
 So, here is what you need to know in order to interpret those reports.

-Major Elements – In lunar rocks and soils 99% of the mass
+Major Elements – In lunar rocks and soils 98–99% of the mass consists of 7 chemical elements

 Oxygen (41-45%) | Silicon (Si) | Aluminum (Al) | Calcium (Ca)